Unparalleled Hair and Skin PRP Treatment in London

 Advantages of PRP

 A special injector is used to introduce the PRP into your skin.
-This needle technique itself encourages new, fresh layers of skin to develop as well as resurfacing skin.
-The increased collagen and elastin production works with this to improve overall skin appearance, turgor and tone.
+This needling technique itself encourages new, fresh layers of skin to develop as well as resurfacing skin.
+The increased collagen and elastin production works with this to improve overall skin appearance, turgor, and tone.

 How do I prepare for my PRP appointment?

-PRP is a great treatment as it is less invasive and less risky than most other cosmetic or aesthetic procedures.
-However to get the best results there are a few things you will want to keep in mind before attending your appointment.
+PRP treatment in our London Clinic is great as it is less invasive and less risky than most other cosmetic or aesthetic procedures.
+However, to get the best results there are a few things you will want to keep in mind before attending your appointment.

 - Stay Hydrated Your skin loves water and keeping hydrated is generally good advice for your skin’s health and beauty.
 This is also true in the days leading up to your PRP appointment as it will encourage fast healing and uptake.